Welcome to the University of Connecticut Storrs!

-Upcoming campus change meetings for the Spring 2019 semester (meaning you will change campuses in the fall of 2019):
+Upcoming campus change meetings for the Fall 2019 semester (meaning you will change campuses in the Spring of 2020):

 All students transferring from another institution are required to attend an orientation prior to the start of their intended semester.
 During this orientation session, students will get acclimated with campus, select courses for the upcoming semester, and meet with an academic advisor.
 Specific information about the transfer of credits to the University can be found under Resources for Transfer Students.
 A great resource for ALL UConn transfer students is Transfer Connections which is an advisor/student lead group designed to provide support and valuable information to transfer students.